-For the cheesecake filling I used my electric hand whisk to mix together the cream cheese, icing sugar and vanilla extract.
-Once it was smooth with no lumps I added the double cream and whisked until it was very thick and held it’s shape.
+For the cheesecake filling, use an electric hand whisk to mix together the cream cheese, icing sugar and vanilla extract.
+Once it is smooth with no lumps, add the double cream and whisk until it is very thick and holds its shape.

-I smoothed the mixture into the tin on top of the biscuit base, then put it in the fridge overnight to set.
-I melted white chocolate and drizzled it all over the cheesecake.
-Then I decorated with whipped cream and more Golden Oreos.
+Smooth the mixture into the tin on top of the biscuit base, then put it in the fridge overnight to set.
+Melt white chocolate and drizzle it all over the cheesecake.
+Then decorate with whipped cream and more Golden Oreos.

 How do you remove a no bake cheesecake from the tin?